For use by Aurora Public Schools employees

 - Understand and comply with the current edition and applicable provisions of 1 Colorado Code of Regulations 301-26, Colorado State Board of Education, Department of Education.

-- Scheduling of MFASB(s) with the APS Department of Transportation for use as necessary.
+- Scheduling of MFSAB(s) with the APS Department of Transportation for use as necessary.

 - Conduct vehicle pre-trip inspection.
 Report all defects to the APS Transportation Department Fleet Manager.